solomon-b/greedypacker/README.md

   Place the item in the shelf or FreeRectangle which would result in the most remaining free area.

+#### Guillotine Heuristic Choices
+* best_shortside:
+  Choose a FreeRectangle (F) where the shorter remainder side after inserted the Item (I) is minimized. ie, choose the FreeRectangle where min(Fw - Iw, Fh - Ih) is smallest.
+* best_longside:
+  Choose a FreeRectangle (F) where the longer remainder side after inserted the Item (I) is minimized. ie, choose the FreeRectangle where max(Fw - Iw, Fh - Ih) is smallest.
+* best_area:
+  Choose the FreeRectangle with the smallest area that still fits the Item.
+* worst_shortside:
+  Choose a FreeRectangle (F) where the shorter remainder side after inserted the Item (I) is minimized. ie, choose the FreeRectangle where min(Fw - Iw, Fh - Ih) is largest.
+* worst_longside:
+  Choose a FreeRectangle (F) where the longer remainder side after inserted the Item (I) is minimized. ie, choose the FreeRectangle where max(Fw - Iw, Fh - Ih) is largest.
+* worst_area:
+  Choose the FreeRectangle with the largest area that still fits the Item.

+#### Additional Maximal Rectangle Heuristic Choices
+Maximal Rectangles uses all the Guillotine heuristics plus the
+following:
+* bottom_left:
+  Choose the FreeRectangle where the Y coordinate of the Item's top side is smallest.
+If there is a tie, pick the choice with the smallest X coordinate.
+* contact_point:
+  Choose the FreeRectangle where the maximum amount of the Item's perimiter is touching either occupied space or the edges of the bin.

 #### Optional Optimizations:

 All optimizations are passed in as keyword arguments when the GreedyPacker